The UN Security Council debates 1992-2023: Conclusions and outlook

 \section{Conclusions and outlook}

 The UN Security Council Debates corpus presented in this paper offers a further step towards a quantified understanding of speech and language used in international organizations in general and in the United Nations in particular.
 It invites research that uses the entire corpus or relevant subsets of the corpus, such as the \enquote{The UN Security Council debates on Afghanistan corpus} \parencite{2018_unscafg} that we have analyzed elsewhere \parencite{2018_unsc_discurs}.
-Beyond a focus on UNSC member states and non-governmental organisations, the corpus should also be of interests to research on the policy-making influence of international bureaucracies \parencite{abbott_genschel_snidal_zangl_2015,rulesworld,2017intburea,mgnrsglblchange,2016eckhardinflburea,2018eckhardreform,2006hawkins,Hooghe2015,Rittberger2003,trondalunpackingio}.
+Beyond a focus on UNSC member states and non-governmental organisations, the corpus should also be of interests to research on the policy-making influence of international bureaucracies \parencite{abbott_genschel_snidal_zangl_2015,rulesworld,2017intburea,mgnrsglblchange,2016eckhardinflburea,2018eckhardreform,2006hawkins,Hooghe2015,trondalunpackingio,2021-svanh-intbur,2023-eckhard-performance,2022-knill-ipa,2019-rittb-io,2024-reinalda-handb-io,2022-eckhard-politics,eckhard2023international,2023jankaus}.

-As noted before, the UNSC corpus complements and extends the established UN-related speech corpora, such as the UN General Debate corpus \parencite{2017-baturo-ungd_corpus} yet offers interesting new possibilities and avenues for research.
+As noted before, the \coveredperiodend{} UNSC corpus complements and extends the established UN-related speech corpora, such as the UN General Debate corpus \parencite{2017-baturo-ungd_corpus} yet offers interesting new possibilities and avenues for research.
 First, the UNSC debates represent the everyday high-level diplomatic politics of the UN, whereas the UN General Debates takes place only once a year and rather reflect national leaders' broad visions of global politics.
 Second, the UNSC Debates corpus allows to focus on specific topics of international security where all speakers relate to this topic but may show different levels of interest, emotion or sub-topic focus, such as the topics \enquote{Women, Peace and Security} and the \enquote{Impacts of Climate-related Disasters}.
 We expect that this will allow for more fine-grained analyses of the trends in international politics as well as better research into the dynamics of state coalitions over time and across different topics.

 Overall, further analyses of the UNSC corpus making use of the full range of natural language processing and quantitative text analysis methods can provide a new understanding of the history and dynamics of international politics as reflected in the debates of the UNSC.
 This corpus also allows for specific types of analyses, given that actors' speeches in this body constitute carefully crafted foreign policy statements.
 Rather than a downside, this makes analyses of UNSC debates particularly interesting.
 Future research may answer a range of unexplored questions, such as: Who speaks about which (common) topics; which topics and meetings arouse emotions more than others; which actors are more diplomatic; who is influential in framing debates; to what extent do speech contributions reflect voting patterns; and, finally, which issues and trends extend beyond specific meeting topics and spread across all or even beyond UNSC debates?
 In short, we are convinced this new corpus offers great potential for further research into international security in general and the role of international organisations and the UNSC in specific.